Nnama

 Nnama is the name of an Igbo Royal family from Nibo, Awka South LGA, in Anambra State, Nigeria.

 Other variations include Nnama-Orjiakor.
 They are part of the Umu-eleh/ Umu ele clan (umunna) in Umuenechi, Umuanum, Nibo.
 This clan is part of the greater Umu-Nzekwe clan.

 Colonial administration

 Nnama Orjiakor (Ojiako) was the ruler of Nibo for many years before being appointed a Warrant Chief and Paramount Ruler in 1896 by Queen Victoria of the United Kingdom during the colonial administration of Nigeria by Lord Lugard.

-Amongst notable Royal personalities also honored by Queen Victoria were Onyeama of EKE, Obi of Onitsha, Idigo of Aguleri, Eze of Ukpo, Agwuna of Enugu Ukwu, Onwurah of Awka, Kodilinye of Obosi, Nwodo of Ukehe and Ojiako Ezenne of Adazi-Nnukwu.
+Other notable royal personalities also honored by Queen Victoria were Onyeama of Eke, Obi of Onitsha, Idigo of Aguleri, Eze of Ukpo, Agwuna of Enugu Ukwu, Onwurah of Awka, Kodilinye of Obosi, Nwodo of Ukehe, and Ojiako Ezenne of Adazi-Nnukwu.

-Nnama was appointed the Chief Judge of the Customary Court of Appeal for Awka province in 1896 and served in that jurisdiction till his death in 1945.
-He was also elevated as a Judge in the Provincial Customary Court of Appeal for the Old Onitsha Province in 1898.
+Nnama was appointed the Chief Judge of the Customary Court of Appeal for Awka Province in 1896 and served in that jurisdiction till his death in 1945.
+He was also promoted to a Judge in the Provincial Customary Court of Appeal for the Old Onitsha Province in 1898.
 The colonial province of Onitsha covered the geographical area known today as Anambra and Enugu States of Nigeria.